thehyve/glowing-bear-site/docs/installation/index.md

 {: .no_toc}

 Below is more information on how to install the Glowing Bear data warehouse and other tools in the Glowing Bear ecosystem.
+More [technical information](/docs/technical) is available too.

 If you need help installing Glowing Bear or tranSMART, please do not hesitate to [reach out to The Hyve](https://thehyve.nl/contact/).